Hiking Cinque Torri and Via Ferrata To Rifugio Nuvolau

 Drone view of Rifugio Nuvolau

-For our 7 day trip to the Dolomites, my friend, Yasmine, and I flew into Venice Marco Polo Airport and drove to Cortina d’Ampezzo.
-It was our first town and of the three Ladin valleys that I visited on our road trip.
+For our 7 day trip to the Dolomites, my friend, Yasmine, and I flew into Venice Marco Polo Airport.
+We found a cheap car rental through Discovercars.com and drove directly to Cortina d’Ampezzo.
+It was our first stop and town in the three Ladin valleys that I visited on our 7 day Dolomites had trip.

 Luca from Guide Alpine Cortina Dolomiti came recommended by the Cortina Tourism Board and we were open to his suggestions.